danjbrown/kubernetes-nodejs/README.md

 minikube dashboard
 ```

-7. Start the Minikube service which opens the deployed application in a browser
+7. Start the service using Minikube which opens the deployed application in a browser
 ```
 minikube service kubernetes-nodejs
 ```